 We found the material that we wanted to use as shiplap at Home Depot.
 Now that we had the material it was time to start measuring and cutting.

 I was so happy with the way the shiplap was looking I almost didn't want to paint it.
-So it stayed up like this for a few days.
+So it stayed up until like this for a few days.

 Painting the shiplap

-Hubby and I spent a couple days in the cold garage bonding while painting the shiplap white.
-Again we used Behr paint that we bought at http://www.homedepot.com/p/BEHR-Premium-Plus-1-gal-Deep-Base-Flat-Zero-VOC-Interior-Paint-130001/202761509.
-After the paint was dry it was time to put the shiplap back on the wall.
 Hubby used larger nails to fix the board to the wall studs, and also the finishing nailer to tack the boards in place.
 After all the boards were in place he used white chalk to fill in the nail heads.
-Then back to both the white and gray paint for little touch ups where need be.

 I added the Cow picture that I got Kirkland's.
 The shelf I found at Goodwill that I had stained in a Golden Oak color, and the beads I made.
-Couldn’t be happier with the way the bathroom turned out.
-And I ‘m already thinking of my next project.
+I couldn't be happier with how shiplapping the half bathroom turned out.

 Happy Sliplapping~ Jenny